 Namibia seeks to diversify its trading relationships which, for historical reasons, were tied to South African goods and services.
-The country is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA), but has not taken advantage of AGOA since 2012.
+The country is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 Namibia belongs to the Southern African Customs Union, which has signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues.
 The main Namibian exports to the United States are uranium ore and diamonds.
 Mineral fuels and chemical products make up the majority of U.S. exports to Namibia.

 Namibia’s Membership in International Organizations

 Namibia’s foreign policy is heavily influenced by the positions taken by the Southern Africa Development Community (SADC), the African Union, and the Non-Aligned Movement, of which it is a member.
 Namibia and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.